 A Thermal Oxidizer (also referred to as a thermal oxidiser or incinerator) is a combustion device that controls volatile organic compounds (VOCs), CO, and volatile HAPs by converting (destroying) to CO2 and H2O through the use of heat.
 Fully oxidizing VOCs requires a combination of residence time, temperature, turbulence or mixing of the combustion air with the process gas.

-A Direct Fired Thermal Oxidizer, or non-recuperative thermal oxidizer, is a very basic in design, with the main components consisting of a burner and a combustion (retention) chamber.
+A Direct Fired Thermal Oxidizer (DFTO), or non-recuperative thermal oxidizer, is a very basic in design, with the main components consisting of a burner and a combustion (retention) chamber.
 Commonly referred to as afterburners, incinerators, or direct fired thermal oxidizers, our QUADRANT-NR Thermal Oxidizer routinely exceeds all regulatory requirements.

 Non-recuperative thermal oxidizers are used on applications where primary air to air heat exchangers are not necessary.
 Special applications that have very high solvent concentration levels, low air volumes, high energy demand or secondary heat recovery needs, among others can benefit from our QUADRANT NR-Thermal Oxidizers.